 In addition to these clear relationships, there is also evidence that suggests women who breastfeed lower their risk of cardiovascular disease (2) and rheumatoid arthritis (3).

 Formula Has Its Place

-In addition to these medical indications, some mothers struggle so much with breastfeeding that, ultimately, formula becomes a better option for their family.
+In addition to these psychosocial and medical indications, some mothers struggle so much with breastfeeding that, ultimately, formula becomes a better option for their family.
 I would never want a woman who cannot breastfeed to feel guilty.
 As with any situation, we as providers are here to support our mothers and their choices.

 How Did We Get Here?